gastonojedaa/real-time-chat/Readme.md

-This is a real time chat using websockets
+This is a real time chat using

+- socket.io
+- express
+- morgan to log
+- sqlite con turso